hargettp/hh-web/README.md

 * any file in the taglibraries folder for designing your tag or widget libraries
 * any file in the templates folder for creating your own page templates

+The generated skeleton also demonstrates one mechanism for integrating [Bootstrap](http://getbootstrap.com) and [jQuery](http://jquery.com) into a site, so that the resources of both libraries are always available.
+Note that the chosen method here may or may not be suitable for your scenario: the skeleton generates links to CDNs that host these libraries to ease other web sites.

 # Learning More

 For more information on how HH-Web works and how to make use of it for your application, see the documentation on the [wiki](https://github.com/hargettp/hh-web/wiki).